 The University has a confidential email account where students or staff can alert us to concerns about the wellbeing of another student/member of staff.
 Issues can be raised about mental health issues, self-harming, suicidal thoughts and/or being drawn into terrorism for example.
 This list is not exhaustive.
 All messages will be dealt with in confidence and in line with the University’s Safeguarding Policy.
 Malicious/mischievous use of this email address will be treated as a disciplinary matter.
 The email address can be found here: email@example.com

-Important this email address must not be used in emergency situations where there is imminent danger to person/others, in emergency situations please contact Aston Security on the 24 hour emergency phoneline:
+Please note, this email address must not be used in emergency situations where there is imminent danger to person/others.
+In emergency situations please contact Aston Security on the 24 hour emergency phoneline: